Malcolm Laycock: Early life

-Malcolm Laycock was born in Keighley, West Yorkshire where his parents owned a grocer's shop.
+Malcolm Laycock was born in Keighley, West Riding of Yorkshire, where his parents owned a grocer's shop.
 He attended Bradford Grammar School after gaining a scholarship, and was a contemporary and friend of the artist David Hockney.
 He trained as a teacher at Goldsmiths College in London, and in 1962 was elected President of the student union.
 After graduating he taught at schools in south London, including the William Penn School in Dulwich, where he established a radio station for excluded pupils.
 He eventually rose to become deputy head of Peckham School, but his work with radio brought him to the attention of Radio London and he joined the BBC in the late 1960s.
 In 1971, he was seconded to Radio London as an education producer.

 Broadcasting career

 During a broadcasting career spanning four decades, Laycock presented jazz-related programmes for both BBC Radio London (for which he worked for 20 years) and later the BBC World Service.
-At Radio London, he produced a nightly magazine programme for black listeners, Black Londoners and helped to improve the station's coverage of minority and community affairs.
+At Radio London, he produced a nightly magazine programme for black listeners, Black Londoners, and helped to improve the station's coverage of minority and community affairs.
 As a presenter for the World Service, he hosted a number of shows, including Jazz for the Asking, several series of Kings of Swing, The Big Band Singers, and the documentary Glenn Miller – The Legacy.
 He also helped to establish the former London-based radio station 102.2 Jazz FM, where he became the programme controller.

 His other credits included documentaries on performers such as Nat King Cole, Ted Heath, Joe Loss and Gilbert Becaud (whom Laycock interviewed on the singer's yacht in the south of France).
 He also presented a documentary about Billie Holiday, Billie Holiday in Her Own Words (for which he won a Sony Award).

 In 1992, along with fellow broadcaster Dave Gelly, Laycock established a production company devoted to making programmes about vintage jazz and popular music.
 Encore Radio was one of the first companies to take advantage of restructuring at the BBC which opened its radio networks to independent producers, and it operated for six years.